Salesforce-org-Impact-Labs/01HousingandHomelessness/docs/messaging-setup.md

 * Batch_SendReferralFollowupReminders

 These batch classes should execute at least once per day.
 Please follow the instructions in the Help documentation to schedule the classes: https://help.salesforce.com/articleView?id=code_schedule_batch_apex.htm&type=5

+The batch classes may be run at any time by utilizing the Execute Anonymous function in Salesforce.
+Please review the instructions in the Help documentation for more information: https://help.salesforce.com/articleView?id=code_dev_console_execute_anonymous.htm&type=5

+To execute the initial referral batch job, execute the following code snippet:
+Batch_SendInitialClientReferrals batchable = new Batch_SendInitialClientReferrals();
+Database.executeBatch(batchable);

+To execute the referral followup batch job, execute the following code snippet:
+Batch_SendReferralFollowupReminders  batchable = new Batch_SendReferralFollowupReminders();
+Database.executeBatch(batchable);